-First and foremost you need to act Now!
-Before it becomes too late to do anything to prevent it.
-By enrolling in Legacy Assurance Plan the member will receive the necessary documents to thwart the need for guardianship/conservatorship.
+First and foremost, you need to act Now!
+Before it becomes too late to do anything to prevent the necessity of guardianship.
+By enrolling in Legacy Assurance Plan, you will have access to the appropriate legal documents to eliminate the need for guardianship.